johnkeru/johnkeru/README.md

 - 📄 Know about my experiences [dm me]

-- ⚡ Fun fact **I love reading, sketching, chess, playing soccer, sepak.
+- ⚡ Fun fact **I love reading, musics, sketching, chess, playing soccer, sepak.
 I love everything I know I fit.**

 - ⚡⚡ Hey, Hi, your client doesn't care on you or your tools.
 They only care on your work.